DSP Basics: Fast Fourier Transform (FFT)

 plot(freq_vec, abs.(B))

-Now we see two peaks at -100 Hz and +100 Hz.
-But their amplitudes do not match the amplitude of the sinusoid under consideration.
+Now we see two peaks at frequencies of -100 Hz and +100 Hz.
+But their amplitudes do not correspond to the amplitude of the sinusoid in question.

-To accurately estimate the energy of the signal on its spectrum, we normalise the FFT output vector by the number of samples, i.e. divide by nsamp.
-But since half of the energy of our actual signal has "gone" to the region of negative frequencies, we need to multiply the resulting spectrum by 2.
-And for displaying we will use a line graph (stem) with round markers in the area of positive frequencies from 0 to 400 Hz:
+To accurately estimate the energy of a signal on its spectrum, we normalize the output vector of the FFT by the number of samples, that is, divide by nsamp.
+But since half of the energy of our actual signal has "gone" into the negative frequency range, we need to multiply the resulting spectrum by 2.
+Well, we'll use a bar graph to display (stem) with round markers in the range of positive frequencies from 0 to 400 Hz:

 S = 2*B/nsamp;